Edward-Ji/ChatServer/README.md

 The server attempts to create a channel with the given name.
 It fails if one of the following is met:
 - The client is not logged in;
-- A channel with such name does not exist.
+- A channel with such name exists.

 ---